speckart/hydeout-jekyll-starter/test-page.md

 <p><a href="https://vimeo.com/198212082">Randomized Experiments</a> from <a href="https://vimeo.com/modu">Duke University Mod-U</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 <p>This module introduces the idea of randomized experiments, and why they help us learn causal effects.<br />
 <br />
-The Causal Inference Bootcamp is created by Duke University&#039;s Education and Human Development Incubator (EHDi) at Duke&#039;s Social Sciences Research Institute.  <br />
+The Causal Inference Bootcamp is created by Duke University's Education and Human Development Incubator (EHDi) at Duke's Social Sciences Research Institute.  <br />
 <br />
 See our other modules on many related topics at Mod-U: https://modu.ssri.duke.edu</p>